golang-module/carbon/README.md

 import "gitee.com/dromara/gitcode/v2"
 ```

-`Carbon` was donated to the [dromara](https://dromara.org/ "dromara") organization, the repository url has changed.
-If the previous repository used was `golang-module/carbon`, please replace the original repository with the new repository in `go.mod`, or execute the following command
+`Carbon` was donated to the [dromara](https://dromara.org/ "dromara") organization, the repository URL has changed.
+If the previous repository used was `golang-module/carbon`, please replace the original repository with the new repository in `go.mod`, or execute the following command:

 ```go
 go mod edit -replace github.com/golang-module/carbon/v2=github.com/dromara/carbon/v2